johncanero/login-flow/README.md

 # Login Flow Project

-This is theLogin Flow Project in Web Development Bootcamp Course 2022.
+This is the Login Flow Project in Web Development Bootcamp Course 2022.
 It is made with React JS.

 Web Development Bootcamp 2022 Project - Login Flow